socialvibe/truex-android-integrations/DOCS.md

 At this point, the renderer code will take on the responsibility of requesting ads from true[X] server, creating the native UI for the true[X] choice card and interactive ad unit, as well as communicating events to the app code when action is required.

-The app code will still need to parse out the SSAI ad response, detect when a true[X] ad is supposed to display, pause the stream, instantiate `TruexAdRenderer` and handle any events emitted by the renderer code.
+The app code will still need to parse out their ad server ad response (typically a VAST xml repsonse, for via an SDK like Google IMA) ad response, detect when a true[X] ad is supposed to display, pause the stream, instantiate `TruexAdRenderer` and handle any events emitted by the renderer code.
 It will also need to call pause, resume and stop methods on the `TruexAdRenderer` when certain external events happen, like if the app is backgrounded or if the user has requested to exit the requested stream via back buttons.

 It will also need to handle skipping ads in the current ad pod, if it is notified to do so.